mattdibi/eclipsecon-keyboard-talk/slides.md

 All within 36 keys.

-We're now in "minimal" territory.
+We're now in "minimal" or "small form factor" territory.
 -->

 ---